Rahim Moazenzadeh Ardabili: Legacy

-Iranian singer and ostad Mohammad-Reza Shajarian says about Moazenzadeh's Adhan:
+Iranian singer Mohammad-Reza Shajarian says about Moazenzadeh's adhan:

 "This call to prayer has two remarkable qualities.
 The late Moazenzadeh recited it in the Bayat-e Tork musical mode, a traditional melody known for conveying messages of hope, awakening, and spiritual awareness.
 His choice was deeply meaningful, as it gives a sense of promise and reassurance to listeners at any time.
 Additionally, there is a profound sincerity in this azan—and as someone who has worked in music for many years, I have been hearing and living with this call to prayer for 60 years."

-Shahram Nazeri, another ostad and Iranian classical musician, says:
+Shahram Nazeri, another Iranian classical musician, says:

-"The voice of Ostad Moazenzadeh Ardebili possesses a distinctly heroic and legendary quality.
+"The voice of master Moazenzadeh Ardebili possesses a distinctly heroic and legendary quality.
 His greatest strength lies in his deep understanding and mastery of the style and expression of Iranian vocal music, to the extent that even his call to prayer (Adhān) is performed in an Iranian melodic style rather than an Arabic one."

+Statue

+On 25 July, which has become known as National Ardabil Day, a statue depicting Rahim Moazemzadeh Ardabili reciting the adhan was unveiled in Tohid Square in Ardabil, his hometown.
+Following approval by the Kish Free Zone Organization, a bust of the late Mo'azzemzadeh was also commissioned for installation along the Artists and Cultural Figures Promenade in Kish Island.